prompteus/calc-x/README.md

 This repo contains:
 - dataset builders
-- training, self-training, inference and evaluation scripts
+- training, self-training, inference, and evaluation scripts
 - inference wrappers for models that can call a function during inference